johannayara/as_schemes/README.md

 This project provides implementations of adaptor signature schemes and demonstrates their application through two example protocols: **Atomic Swap** and **Fair Data Exchange**.
 Both **Schnorr** and **ECDSA** adaptor signature schemes are implemented.

 These protocols are simplified and schematic—they aim to demonstrate the core steps and concepts as they might appear in real blockchain-based applications.
 This is not a production-ready library, but rather an educational or proof-of-concept implementation.
-Therefore they use a `main` as if it was the communication channel between parties, as well as the blockchain.

-Rust is used as the programming language for all components.
+For the sake of demonstration, communication between parties and interaction with the blockchain are modeled using a `main` function.

+An implementation of two bitcoin scripts that could be used in the protocols as well as a smart contract is also provided.

+`Rust` is used for the core logic, `Soldity` was used for the smart contract implementation and `Bitcoin Script` was used for the scripts.

 ### Note on Fair Data Exchange protocol
 This protocol is implemented without cryptographic proofs of correct encryption (e.g., zero-knowledge proofs or verifiable encryption), as that falls outside the intended scope of this project.